Largest acylindrical actions and stability in hierarchically hyperbolic groups

 \begin{thm}[Distance formula for HHS; \cite{BehrstockHagenSisto:HHS_II}] Let $(\cuco X, \mathfrak S)$ be a hierarchically hyperbolic space.
 Then there exists $s_0$ such that for all $s\geq s_0$, there exist $C,K$ so that for all $x,y\in\cuco X$,

 \end{thm}

 We now recall an important construction of subspaces in a hierarchically hyperbolic space called \emph{standard product regions} introduced in \cite[Section~13]{BehrstockHagenSisto:HHS_I} and studied further in \cite{BehrstockHagenSisto:HHS_II}.
-First we define the two factors in the product space.
+First we define a \emph{consistent tuple}, which will be used to define the two factors in the product space.